3. Whether religious pastors and elders are really put in place by God, and whether obeying pastors and elders is obeying and following God

-Work in the mind of man is too easily achieved by man.
+Work in the mind of man is too easy for man to achieve.
 Pastors and leaders in the religious world, for example, rely on their gifts and positions to do their work.
-People who follow them for a long time will be infected by their gifts and be influenced by some of what they are.
-They focus on people’s gifts, abilities and knowledge, and they pay attention to some supernatural things and many profound unrealistic doctrines (of course, these profound doctrines are unattainable).
-They do not focus on changes to people’s disposition, but rather they focus on training people’s preaching and working abilities, improving people’s knowledge and rich religious doctrines.
-They do not focus on how much people’s disposition is changed or how much people understand the truth.
-They do not concern themselves with the substance of people, much less try to know people’s normal and abnormal states.
-They do not counter people’s notions or reveal their notions, much less mend their deficiencies or corruptions.
-Most of the people who follow them serve by their natural gifts, and what they express is knowledge and vague religious truth, which are out of touch with reality and are completely unable to confer people with life.
-In fact, the substance of their work is nurturing talent, nurturing a person with nothing into a talented seminary graduate who later goes on to work and lead.
+People who follow them for a long time will be infected by their gifts and influenced by some of their being.
+They focus on people’s gifts, abilities and knowledge, and they pay attention to supernatural things and many profound, unrealistic doctrines (of course, these profound doctrines are unattainable).
+They do not focus on changes in people’s dispositions, but rather on training people to preach and work, improving people’s knowledge and their abundant religious doctrines.
+They do not focus on how much people’s disposition is changed nor on how much people understand of the truth.
+They do not concern themselves with people’s essence, and much less do they try to know people’s normal and abnormal states.
+They do not counter people’s notions, nor do they reveal their notions, much less do they prune people for their deficiencies or corruptions.
+Most who follow them serve with their gifts, and all they release is religious notions and theological theories, which are out of touch with reality and completely unable to confer life onto people.
+In fact, the essence of their work is nurturing talent, nurturing a person with nothing into a talented seminary graduate who later goes on to work and lead.

 Excerpted from “God’s Work and Man’s Work” in The Word Appears in the Flesh